salanisor/openshiftv4-windows-containers/README.md

-How to deploy a Windows Server 2019 worker node on OpenShift 4.6.9
+How to deploy a Windows Server 2019 compute node on OpenShift 4.6.9

 #### Prerequisites